-Tips for Creating a Peer-Editing Program That Works
+Tips for Creating a (Low-Tech) Peer-Editing Program That Works

 I am a strong proponent of teachers and self-care.
 And with that comes teachers managing their time wisely.
 One of my earliest teaching mentors often said to me "Work smarter, not harder."
 It was not until I had a few years under my belt that I realized that that meant changing some things that included me actually stepping back and not doing it ALL.
 Including not grading everything myself.
 Enter the gift of peer editing!